Hot Weather Safety

 Individuals in need of public space to cool off can visit our list of locations in the Greater Milwaukee Area.

-- Slow down, limit physical activity, and try to spend part of your day in air-conditioned spaces.
+- Try to spend part of your day in air-conditioned spaces.
 If your home does not have air conditioning, consider public places such as shopping malls, movie theaters, or libraries.

 - Wear lightweight, loose-fitting, light-colored clothing.